satyamkapoor/satyamkapoor.github.io/content/journal/user-identification-through-session-code-at-McDonalds.md

 You know the best part about a public holiday?
 Empty roads, empty trains, and that rare feeling of a car-free city.
 There’s less stress searching for an open coffee shop—because, let’s face it, McDonald’s is often the only place open around here. 😅

 Lately, we’ve made it a tradition as a family to do the Sunday McDonald’s run, treating ourselves to their “new” Iced Caramel Latte.
 But here’s the thing: I never bothered collecting loyalty points.
 Honestly, I wasn’t sure how it worked when ordering from my car.
-The idea of scanning a QR code with my phone’s tiny camera seemed like too much effort.
+The idea of showing a QR code while sitting in the car, to a person on the speaker looked like too much effort.
 Today, I finally decided to ask at the drive-thru if I could collect points.
 To my surprise, the staff just asked for my 4-character code from the McDonald’s app.
 I gave it, and—voilà!—points added.

 <br>